 Level 1 individuals need some support and usually benefit a lot from behavioral therapy.
-Level 2 need more support and have bigger social deficits, while Level 3 avoid interactions and are prone to reacting strongly to changes.
+Level 2 needs more support and has bigger social deficits, while Level 3 avoids interactions and is prone to reacting strongly to changes.

-6. Interesting facts about autism: levels of autism are not restricted to any race, ethnicity, or socioeconomic group.
+8. Levels of autism are not restricted to any race, ethnicity, or socioeconomic group.

-7. Autism is often accompanied by a plethora of disorders and illnesses.
+9. Autism is often accompanied by a plethora of disorders and illnesses.

-9. Globally, 1 in 160 children is diagnosed with an ASD.
+10. Globally, 1 in 160 children is diagnosed with an ASD.

 At first glance, it seems that the developed countries have the highest levels of ASD disorders.
 However, as there is no uniform diagnostic test for diagnosing a person as autistic or not, a lot depends on the overall quality of the country’s healthcare system.

-10. Autism rates have increased in the US by 15%.
+Current Autism Rates in the US

 Is autism a mental illness?
 No, but autistic people have a much higher chance of suffering from mental disorders and other diseases.
 Obsessive-compulsive disorder (OCD), anxiety, and depression are extremely frequent.